 Because B’nai Mitzvah is such an important milestone, the process toward being recognized as a B’nai Mitzvah on the Temple Isaiah bimah is a process that stretches over several years:

-- 7th Grade (for some students, the items closest to the day of their B’nai Mitzvah of may occur in 8th Grade):
+(For some students, the items closest to the day of their B’nai Mitzvah of may occur in 8th Grade)

 * Due to the large number of students at Temple Isaiah, most students are partnered with another on the day they become a B’nai Mitzvah.
 This partnering in no way reduces the honors reserved for families or the attention from the Temple Isaiah staff.
 Those initially assigned a single, may be partnered with someone later should additional students join the class.
 Singles are only guaranteed for students with special educational needs.